hrgdavor/java-hipster-ioc/README.md

 # Contexts, structured and many

-Context can be organized into a tree.
+Context also can have dependencies like beans. ... maybe they are not too diferent

 Services are allowed to inject whole world as dependency, just not get services from it in constructor.